robertodawid/guidelines/_posts/2021-01-01-version-control.md

 # Applying version control to other material

+Version control can be applied to any text-based material.
+A version control *repository* could contain a mixture of material including computer code, data and documentation.

+In computational research, it is common to use version control systems to enable collaboration across large distributed teams of scientists.

+---

 This material is derived from the [CCG review of good enough practices][1] which is released under a [CC-BY 4.0 license][2].

 [1]: https://doi.org/10.5281/zenodo.5911546 "Usher, William, Beltramo, Agnese, Gardumi, Francesco, Martin, Viktoria, & Petrarulo, Luca.
 (2022).
 CCG Platform - Body of Knowledge: Review of Good Practice (1.3).
 Zenodo. https://doi.org/10.5281/zenodo.5911546"